|

 2. Breakfast

 Breakfast for a 1 year old might look different than for you and me (or even younger kids).
 But starting the day with a good meal ensures that she’s well-fed.
-You might include a sippy cup of milk along with the meal, or modify your own breakfast to suit her portion sizes (for instance, diced fruit and a small bowl of yogurt).
+You might include a sippy cup of milk along with the meal, or modify your own breakfast to suit her portion sizes.

 3. Outing or errand

-Early mornings are perfect for outings with young kids.
-The grocery store isn’t too crowded, the mall play area doesn’t have too many children.
+Make a list of places to take a 1 year old, whether simple or grand.
+Early mornings or right when places open are the perfect time.
+The grocery store isn’t too crowded or the mall play area doesn’t have too many children.
 You don’t have to deal with long lines or packed parking lots, whether you run errands or go to a children’s museum.

 This is when you can also vary your outings or even designate certain days for certain activities.
 For instance, your local library might have a weekly story time on Tuesdays, while Thursdays are reserved for buying groceries.
-Meanwhile, you can get together for a playdate with friends on Wednesdays or stay in on Fridays.
+Meanwhile, you can get together for a playdate at the park with friends on Wednesdays and stay in on Fridays.

 Places to Take a 1 Year Old